-- Rates for events other than an A-meet may be higher (example: week long festivals or adventure races/rogaines which require a longer booking period).
+- Rates for events other than a national meet may be higher (example: week-long festivals or adventure races/rogaines which require a longer booking period).

 - Rental by non-OUSA member clubs or individuals is available on a case-by-case basis.
-Priority is given to OUSA clubs renting for A-meets — first-come, first-served.
+Priority is given to OUSA clubs renting for national meets — first-come, first-served.

 - SI-cards are $1 per card (person) used for a two- to three-day event.

 - Youth events (i.e., scout or JROTC) are $.50 per card used.